 - physical activity, sleep patterns and occupation

 Linda will analyze the information obtained from the nutrition assessment interview and will develop a nutrition care plan for your specific needs.
-She will educate you about healthful changes and will collaborate with you to develop your own short & long term goals and meal plan.
+She will educate you about healthful changes and will collaborate with you to develop your own short & long term goals.

 Medical Nutrition Therapy